KiandaBPM/KiandaBPM.github.io/pwa.md

 ## Offline or online

 As we know in some cases, when there is no internet connection, websites are completely constrained to be shown appropriately.
-On the other hand, progressive web applications are regularly independent, enabling users to browse the app when not online, this increases the engagement and availability greatly.
-With an offline mode any information can be saved automatically during the last online access.
+On the other hand, progressive web applications are regularly independent, enabling users to browse the app when not online, this increases engagement and availability greatly.
+With an offline mode, any information can be saved automatically during the last online access.

-For example, this can benefit businesses where users can carry out inspections or maintenance even at a remote location with no access to internet.
+For example, this can benefit businesses where users can carry out inspections or maintenance even at a remote location with no access to the internet.

 ## Performance

-Progressive web apps are faster because the way the underlying technology caches and serves text, stylesheets, images and other content on the websites.
+Progressive web apps are faster because of the way the underlying technology caches and serves text, stylesheets, images and other content on the websites.
 As a result user experience, consistency and conversion rate increase.

 Progressive web apps utilize service workers, which are JavaScript files that run independently from the main browser thread and efficiently control caching, this is how progressive web apps enhance better performance than traditional web apps.